Programs for Everyone

 - Students who are accepted to the program will not be allowed to continue if their cumulative undergraduate GPA falls below 3.0.
 A higher GPA may be required by the program.

-- Students must consult with their academic advisor and the graduate school regarding restrictions on the use of coursework and research credits under the accelerated master’s degree policy prior to enrollment in any courses intended to be used toward the master’s degree.
+- Students must consult with their academic advisor and the Graduate School regarding restrictions on the use of coursework and research credits under the accelerated master’s degree policy prior to enrollment in any courses intended to be used toward the master’s degree.
+A maximum of six credits may be double-counted toward the bachelor's and master's degrees.

 - Students will be considered undergraduates for the purposes of financial aid, tuition, and class standing until their undergraduate degree has been awarded.
 Once students are awarded their undergraduate degree, they will be considered graduate students for the purposes of financial aid and tuition.